dominoesbase/comic-generator/README.md

 ```

 ## Next Steps
-Update all information to English and build a new version without using AguiaJ.
+Update all information to English and build a new version without AguiaJ.

 ## AguiaJ
 More information about the [AguiaJ project](https://github.com/andre-santos-pt/aguiaj).